 - Combine the dry ingredients with the creamed ingredients gradually while adding milk as you go.
 Mix together well and add vanilla while mixing.

 - Separate the egg whites from the yolks and save the yolks for use in the filling.
-Beat egg whites with electric mixer in a separate glass bowl until soft peaks form.
+Beat egg whites with an electric mixer in a separate glass bowl until soft peaks form.
 Gently add the beaten egg whites to the cake batter.
 Be careful not to over mix (see tips below).
-Batter will be smooth but look slightly granular.
+The batter will be smooth but look slightly granular.

 - Divide the batter evenly into the 4 pans.
-Bake in 375 degree oven until the edges shrink slightly away from the side of the pans and cake tester or toothpick inserted in center of each layer comes out clean -- approximately 20 minutes.
+Bake in a 375-degree oven until the edges shrink slightly away from the side of the pans and cake tester or toothpick inserted in the center of each layer comes out clean—approximately 20 minutes.
 Place pans on wire racks to cool for 5 to 10 minutes.

 Recipe for Filling